 The Audit Committee will determine whether any action or response is necessary or appropriate respect of communication, and it will take or direct such action as it deems appropriate.
 Such action may include engaging external advisers, for which funding will be available.
-The determinations made by the Audit Committee in such concerns involves the Compliance Officer, then the same mav be communicated to the The President. said complaints are ultimately referred to the Audit which Committee, complaints may be on anonymous basis and which shall be placed in confidential files and will be retained for seven (7) years or for such longer the Audit time as Committee may deem necessary.
+The determinations made by the Audit Committee in respect of communication and any further action taken will be recorded in the log maintained for such purpose by the Compliance Officer or a person designated by the Audit Committee if the Compliance Officer is the subject of communication.
+These determinations may be recorded based on the time the Audit as Committee may deem necessary.
 If it is unclear whether a communication involves accounting, auditing, internal accounting controls or financial reporting matters, the Compliance Officer shall likewise direct such communication to the Audit Committee, with a note to that effect.